SG-Eddin/Technical-Documentation-Best-Practices/TD-Best-Practices.md

 2. **Use terms consistently**

+Term is a word or phrase used to describe a thing or to express a concept
- Use the same term consistently throughout your document.
+  - Use the same term consistently throughout your document.
 Once you've named a component, don't rename it.
- If you rename a term in the middle of a document, your ideas won't compile (in your users' head).
+  - If you rename a term in the middle of a document, your ideas won't compile (in your users' head).

 3. **Acronyms**

+Acronym is an abbreviation formed from the initial letters of other words and pronounced as a word
- When you first write an unfamiliar acronym in your document, write the full term, and then put the acronym in parentheses.
+  - When you first write an unfamiliar acronym in your document, write the full term, and then put the acronym in parentheses.
- Do not cycle back-and-forth between the acronym and the expanded version in the same document.
+  - Do not cycle back-and-forth between the acronym and the expanded version in the same document.

  Example: *This document explains the Work Breakdown Structure (WBS) that project managers will use.
 WBS is one of the most important project management documents*

 4. **It and They**

 These pronouns cause the most confusion in technical documentation:
   - it
   - they, them, and their